rbckman/tarina/docs/tarina-manual.md

 MANUAL
 ======

-Step by step build instructions for a 3D printable Raspberry Pi video camera.
-Now, this is still a work in progress and documentation is on its way, if you're in a hurry feel free to drop a message in [#tarina:matrix.tarina.org](https://riot.im/app/#/room/#tarina:matrix.tarina.org)
+This is still a work in progress and documentation is on its way, if you're in a hurry feel free to drop a message in [#tarina:matrix.tarina.org](https://riot.im/app/#/room/#tarina:matrix.tarina.org)

 ![Filming with Tarina](tarina-filming-01.jpg)